szaimen/Nextcloud-NAS-Guide/README.md

 <details><summary>Click here to expand</summary>

 Create a folder on the drive that contains all your files.
 Inside this folder, there will be the user folders and other folders that shall get shared between users in the future.
 Every user-folder should contain an `Archive`, `Sync` and `Backup folder` and you should strictly separate between them.
-The `Sync` folder should contain files and folders that are used or changed often and thus will get synchronized. `Archive` contains all files and folders that are not needed or changed often. `Backup` will contain folders in which e.g. photos from your smartphone will get automatically uploaded or e.g. you can sync your desktop from your laptop to a folder in the Backup folder.
+The `Sync` folder should contain files and folders that are used or changed often and thus will get synchronized via the Nextcloud Desktop client. `Archive` contains all files and folders that are not needed or changed often. `Backup` will contain folders in which e.g. photos from your smartphone will get automatically uploaded or e.g. you can sync your desktop from your laptop to a folder in the Backup folder.
+(Just so that you know: the backup folder is meant to be a backup folder for data from client devices but isn't the server backup.)

 **Here is an example how it could look like:**
 - external-SSD